 ρ = resistivity of the metal piece.

-Since the eddy current loss is proportional to the product of the square of supply frequency and square of flux density, therefore by controlling the flux density and supply frequency the amount of heat can be controlled.
+Since the eddy current loss is proportional to the product of the square of supply frequency and square of flux density, therefore by controlling the flux density and supply frequency, the amount of heat can be controlled.

 The frequency may vary from 50 Hz to 8 MHz depending upon the type of work done.
 High-frequency eddy current heating is frequently used for forging and annealing.
 The process is economical for continuous heating.

-Advantages of Eddy Current Heating
+Advantages of Induction Heating

 - It is quick and clear.